 InkShield test

 This test was to verify that the InkShield board functioned correctly and the inserted HP C6602 inkjet cartridge fires nozzles accordingly.
-This worked on it's very first try, and have not had any problems on this system at all.
+This worked on its very first try, and have not had any problems on this system at all.

 Stepper motor movement test